Ioannis-Psomadakis/Machine-Learning-Projects/README.md

-# MachineLearningProjects
+# Machine Learning Projects
 Hello!!
 Welcome to my domain!
-Here you can see the reports and other essential files of Machine Learnign Projects that I took on.
+Here you can see the code files, the reports and other essential files of Machine Learning Projects that I took on.